wesslen/Code-Tutorials-for-SOPHI/code/PySpark-Dataframe-Processing.md

 ## Step 5: Export to CSV

 This step will export your file to a CSV.
-There are better alternatives (namely [spark-csv](https://github.com/databricks/spark-csv)) but these are not yet running on SOPHI yet.
+There are other alternatives to exporting csvs (namely [spark-csv](https://github.com/databricks/spark-csv)) but these are not yet available on SOPHI.
 We'll update the code with instructions when it is available.

 ```{python}
 import csv